 Like other common law jurisdictions in the Caribbean, Jamaica's legal system was modelled after the English legal system.
-Likewise, its arbitration regime has historically been influenced by this legal regime; although considered by most countries to be archaic, portions of the 1889 and 1950 English Arbitration Acts were still present within arbitration laws in Jamaica.
+Likewise, its arbitration regime has historically been influenced by this legal regime.
+Although considered by most countries to be archaic, portions of the 1889 and 1950 English Arbitration Acts were still present within arbitration laws in Jamaica.
+International commercial arbitration in Jamaica is governed primarily by the Arbitration

-International commercial arbitration in Jamaica is governed primarily by the Arbitration Act 1900 (the Jamaican Act of 1900) and the Arbitration (Recognition and Enforcement of Foreign Awards) Act 2001, which makes provision for the application of the New York Convention.
-Jamaica has been actively involved in arbitration in the mineral sector, especially bauxite.
+Act 1900 (the Jamaican Act of 1900) and the Arbitration (Recognition and Enforcement of Foreign Awards) Act 2001, which makes provision for the application of the New York Convention.
+Expectedly, Jamaica has been actively involved in arbitrations in the mineral sector, especially bauxite.
 Although outdated, the Jamaican Act of 1900 was designed to facilitate arbitration.
 Under this piece of legislation, the court will generally stay proceedings where a valid arbitration agreement is in place, and may remove an arbitrator engaged in misconduct.
 Thus, in recent years much attention has been centred on modernising the century-old Arbitration Act to bring it in line with the UNCITRAL Model Law.
 [29] This was done in 2017 with the new Jamaican Arbitration Act 2017 based on the UNCITRAL Model Law.

-In late 2016, Jamaica launched MICAM, now called the Jamaica International Arbitration Centre (JAIAC), which functions from an operational hub in the Faculty of Law at Mona, the University of the West Indies.
+In late 2016, Jamaica launched MICAM, which functions from an operational hub in the Faculty of Law at Mona, the University of the West Indies.
 This institution aims to serve the growing need in Jamaica for arbitration and other ADR options for the settlement of disputes.
-[31] The JAIAC aims to administer arbitration under both its fast-track arbitration rules and the UNCITRAL arbitration rules.

-With the introduction of the JAIAC and the potential enactment of Jamaica's new arbitration legislation in the future, Jamaica is on track to become another hub for arbitration.
+[30] MICAM aims to administer arbitrations under both its fast-track arbitration rules and the UNCITRAL arbitration rules.
+With the introduction of MICAM and the potential enactment of Jamaica's new arbitration legislation in the future, Jamaica is on track to become another hub for arbitration.